 Members of the Research Network sit on the Grants Advisory Panel and meet to discuss the shortlisted applications from a lay perspective.
 Representatives of this panel then attend the Grants Advisory Board meeting to summarise their views and feed into discussions with the board.

-We currently have over 30 board members, split between our care, services and public health and biomedical streams.
+We currently have over 15 board members.
 They have been chosen for their expertise and experience in clinical and academic research.
-They come together twice a year to discuss all of the shortlisted grant applications.
-The membership of these boards is published.
+You can click the following links to read more about the membership of these boards and our conflicts of interest policy.

 Applicants who are unsuccessful will be notified by email and provided with feedback from the board meeting.

 Once the grant has been approved by our Board of Trustees, we will issue the grant contract for the university to sign.